 - Discuss with your counselor what citizenship in the community means and what it takes to be a good citizen in your community.
-Discuss the rights, duties, and obligations of citizenship, and explain how you can demonstrate good citizenship in your community, place of worship, or school.
+Discuss the rights, duties, and obligations of citizenship, and explain how you can demonstrate good citizenship in our local and school community.

 - Do the following:

 On a map of your community or using an electronic device, locate and point out the following:

 (1) Chief government buildings such as your local government buildings and public works/services facilities

 (2) Fire station, police station, and hospital nearest your home